 *Currently accepting applications from alumni families only.
 Open enrollment begins September 15, 2023.
 To join the waitlist prior to open enrollment, click “enroll now”; your payment method will not be charged until the open enrollment period begins.

 “I have never been so excited about learning in my life!
 Not only did I get to study a subject I love in new and beautiful places, but I got to learn how to sail, scuba dive, wakeboard and climb mountains.
 This trip also taught me so much about people in general and myself personally.
 I truly made friendships that will last and memories I will never forget.
 This is a great trip to conquer fears and try things for the first time.”
 Shannon, middle school alumna

 One PADI scuba certification available:

 One sailing certification available:

-Three hours of service learning on projects that may include beach cleanups and underwater debris collection.
+Two hours of service learning on projects that may include beach cleanups and underwater debris collection.